Jacobsonradical/CIRC-Helper/README.md

 1. Go to: https://info.circ.rochester.edu/#Web_Applications/JupyterHub/
 2. Click the "JupyterHub" link in the first sentence.
 3. Log in.
 4. You have a request window to start a session as follows.
 I will talk about it in detail later.
-But once you requested your session, it will spawn a JupyterLab, and then you can fuck around.
+But once you requested your session, it will spawn a JupyterLab, and then you can play around.
 ![image](https://github.com/user-attachments/assets/ad3bffcf-31c6-4f45-a109-3771d8ca412e)